geopic/sqlite-admin-panel/blog.md

 }
 ```

 In SCSS, which provides the ability to nest selectors, `& > *` is an expression which, in English, points to all children of the element.
-I set the height of the rows which contain the header and footer to `40px`, to give them *some* space (but not too much), with the row containing the `<main>` element given as much space as it wants.
+I set the height of the rows which contain the header and footer to `40px`, to give them _some_ space (but not too much), with the row containing the `<main>` element given as much space as it wants.

 The rules I've given to the children are well-worn and a lot of designers working with CSS will know them like "the back of their hand".
 The elements within each child are vertically-aligned with `align-items: center`, which works because the children themselves are granted maximum height space with `height: 100%`, and then `justify-content: center` aligns the elements inside each child to the centre horizontally.
 I recall, from a dark time in the past (the early-to-mid 2000s, not dark at all outside of this context), a lack of a cohesive, non-hacky approach to vertically-align elements to the centre of their parent.
 Thankfully, languages have progressed since that time, particularly within the domain of the web.

+### 06/04/2020 (on async unit testing)

+This will be a short entry, as I'm not a writer but a web developer.
+Had a bit of difficulty in testing the asynchronous code in `src/common/utils.ts` this past week.
+The test file was difficult to navigate with it being littered with `await` keywords, plus I could not test each `database` method independently without race hazards leading to errors being thrown.
+The solution?
+Begrudgingly segregate each `database` method in their own `.then()` blocks.
+It looks nicer than the so-called 'callback hell' but it still irks me that the way in which Jest works does not allow for asynchronous `describe()` blocks, which would have solved this issue.
+Perhaps sometime in the future I will write an asynchronous TypeScript test runner, who knows.